The Old Ways: Plot

 A young Cristina watches as her mother undergoes an exorcism.
 When her mother beckons Cristina to her bedside, the demon controlling her lunges at Cristina and leaves scratches on her arm.

-In the present, an adult Cristina wakes up in a remote hut in Veracruz, Mexico.
+In the present, an adult Cristina wakes up in a remote hut near Catemaco in Veracruz, Mexico.
 A man, Javi, asks her why she was in a region called La Boca.
 Luz, a Nahua bruja, looks into her eyes and proclaims, "She has it."
 Javi then forces Cristina to drink goat's milk to purify her soul.
 Cristina's cousin Miranda explains that she found her lying unconscious at La Boca and brought her to Luz and Javi to help her.

 It is revealed that Cristina is a Los Angeles journalist who returned to her hometown to investigate the La Boca ruins.
 She is addicted to heroin and continues to inject the drug with her remaining syringes while chained to her bed, insisting that she does not have a demon inside of her.
 Luz and Javi perform a ritual to exorcise the demon.
 Though Cristina remains skeptical, she accepts she is possessed after disturbing events occur: snakes enter her room, she finds a rooster inexplicably mangled in her cell, and sees candles burn out and lead to a dark corner in the room.
 During another ritual, Luz seems to pull animal teeth out of her abdomen, and unsuccessfully tries to extract a snake, which escapes back into her body.